-To fish for trout in waters that are not designated as “Mountain Heritage Trout Waters,” anglers age 16 and over must have a valid fishing license and a trout privilege license.
-Click here to purchase a regular fishing license and stamp.
+To fish for trout in Public Mountain Trout Waters that are not designated as “Mountain Heritage Trout Waters,” anglers age 16 and over must have a valid inland fishing license and a special trout fishing privilege, which is included in the comprehensive and sportsman licenses.
+Click here to purchase a fishing license.

 No rod and reel?
 No problem!

 Anglers can borrow a rod and reel free of charge for the day.
 The loaner rods and reels are provided by city and town governments and the N.C.
 Wildlife Resources Commission through the agency’s Mountain Heritage Trout Waters Tackle Loaner Program.
 This program operates like a library.
 Anglers of all ages register at participating Mountain Heritage Trout Waters program-tackle-loaner sites to receive a tackle loaner ID card, which allows them to check out a rod and reel for the day.
 Anglers under age 18 must have a parent or guardian to complete the registration form.
 Anglers receive a free one-time mini-tackle box containing assorted lures the first time they register in the program.
 One tackle box per participant is permitted.
 Loaner rods and reels are available for a one-day loan and must be returned to the participating loaner site by the end of the business day.
 Click here for tackle loaner site locations.

 Trout Fishing Tips

 Fly-fishing is a great sport but it’s more than a long pole, a fake bug and a casual cast into the water.
 Fly-fishing takes time and practice.
 Knowing what lure to fish, as well as when and where to fish is as important as landing a cast in just the right spot with just the right touch.
 Download a printable “Tips for the Novice Fly-Fisher” card here.